Adult Brain Tumors Treatment (PDQ®): Treatment - Health Professional Information [NCI] - Treatment Option Overview

 Finally, active surveillance is appropriate in some circumstances.
 With the increasing use of sensitive neuroimaging tools, there has been increased detection of asymptomatic low-grade meningiomas.
 The majority appear to show minimal growth and can often be safely observed, with therapy deferred until the detection of tumor growth or the development of symptoms.[3,4]

-Surgical removal is recommended for most types of brain tumors in most locations, and their removal should be as complete as possible within the constraints of preservation of neurologic function.
-An exception to this role for surgery is deep-seated tumors such as pontine gliomas, which are diagnosed on clinical evidence and treated without initial surgery approximately 50% of the time.
+For most types of brain tumors in most locations, an attempt at complete or near-complete surgical removal is generally recommended, if possible, within the constraints of preservation of neurologic function and underlying patient health.
+This recommendation is based on observational evidence that survival is better in patients who undergo tumor resection than in those who have closed biopsy alone.[5,6] However, the benefit of resection has not been tested in randomized trials.
+Selection bias can enter into observational studies despite attempts to adjust for patient differences that guide the decision to operate.
+Therefore, the actual difference in outcome between radical surgery and biopsy alone may not be as large as noted in the retrospective studies.
+An exception to the general recommendation for attempted resection is the case of deep-seated tumors such as pontine gliomas, which are diagnosed on clinical evidence and treated without initial surgery approximately 50% of the time.
 In most cases, however, diagnosis by biopsy is preferred.
-Stereotaxic biopsy can be used for lesions that are difficult to reach and resect.
+Stereotactic biopsy can be used for lesions that are difficult to reach and resect.

 Reducing intracranial pressure by removing as much tumor as is safely possible to preserve neurological function.